authgear/authgear-server/README.md

         └── main.go
 ```

+## Troubleshooting

+If you encounter a build error look like `invalid flag in pkg-config --cflags: -Xpreprocessor`, `export CGO_CFLAGS_ALLOW=-Xpreprocessor`.

 ## Dependencies

 If you plan to build and run locally, you need to install the following dependencies.